 Nextiva’s top features are quite impressive, with an array of tools to improve business communications and the customer experience.
 These include:

-- Voice analytics: Nextiva’s Power Suite plan includes voice analytics, providing businesses with deeper insights into their call data.
+- Voice analytics: Nextiva’s Power Suite CX plan includes voice analytics, providing businesses with deeper insights into their call data.
 This helps create new strategies to optimize customer interactions as well as improve internal communications.

 - Unlimited participants in video conferences: The ability to allow unlimited participants is vital for companies that conduct large-scale meetings, webinars, or training sessions.